 The image I used above is the powerful Angel Walk experience we create at our weekend retreats.
 Just like prayer, every good intention is poured into each individual and no matter the story, the pain, the journey, each woman blindly receives through the tunnel of good intentions.
 This exercise culminates in affirmations for each woman to believe in herself with the support of everyone around her.

 Love is the real essence of religion, it is not you versus them, it is not about the rules of showing too much cleavage or (not) drinking alcohol.
+People get fixated on the rules and lose sight of what their belief is all about.
 It is faith and love which binds you to your Creator (Allah, God, Yahweh, Guru) and the power of your belief system that will fuel you through the toughest times.
-I know part of the Christian belief is to spread the good word and believe that if you believe, you will have eternal salvation.
-I know that part.

-But I believe all of us have a right to believe whatever we believe in, as long as it works for us.
-Only God has the power and the might to judge us, it is not our job to police faith in people, that’s not how faith works.
-When was the last time you thought about what you believed and why you believed in it?
+I believe all of us have a right to believe whatever we believe in, as long as it works for us.
+Only God has the power and the might to judge us, it is not our job to police faith in people, or out people for not being true to themselves or their religion, that’s not how faith works.